 Over the course of the disease, cranial-nerve deficits are the most frequent signs, occurring in 94% of patients.
 Although these are seldom the presenting complaint (30% of patients), mild cranial-nerve abnormalities are usually present on physical examination; the abnormalities typically include diplopia, dysphagia, dysarthria, and hearing loss.
 However, most patients do not have isolated cranial-nerve deficits; rather, they have a combination of cranial-nerve, cerebral, and spinal signs.

-The diagnosis is made with positive CSF cytologic results (the most useful test), subarachnoid metastases identified on radiologic studies, or a history and physical examination suggestive of LC along with abnormal CSF findings.
+The definitive diagnosis is most typically made with positive CSF cytologic results (the most useful test), subarachnoid metastases identified on radiologic studies, or a history and physical examination suggestive of LC along with abnormal CSF findings.
 Order a workup for LC in patients presenting with the following:

 The first step in the diagnostic workup should be gadolinium-enhanced MRI of the area of maximal symptomatology, followed by a lumbar puncture (LP) if the patient has no evidence of increased ICP, repeated as many as 3 times or until findings are positive.